-Source: EU 4 Safer Food Project, SSUFSCP, FAS Kyiv
+Source: EU 4 Safer Food Project, SSUFSCP, FAS/Kyiv

-Food products (except those produced for personal consumption and selected food products of plant origin), raw food materials, and agricultural products (for specific HS codes, refer to GAIN Report UP1833) are prohibited from entering into Ukraine without documented evidence of their safety.
-Control over food and agricultural product imports rests with the Customs Service of Ukraine.
+Food products (except those produced for personal consumption and selected food products of plant origin), raw food materials, and agricultural products (for specific HS codes, refer to GAIN Report Product Groups Subject to Official Control) are prohibited from entering into Ukraine without

 The product will not be granted final clearance until all legal procedures are met.
-Since 2016, Ukraine implemented a "Single Window Customs Clearance System" that allows for one-point document submission.
-The following documentation is required for Food Safety clearance:
+Since 2016, Ukraine has implemented a "Single Window Customs Clearance System" that allows for one-point document submission.
+The following documentation is required for food safety clearance:

-- The original Shipment Accompanying Document - The appropriate sanitary or phytosanitary certificate:

-International Certificate (for raw and processed food products of animal origin, combined products, and selected products of plant origin) or

-Veterinary Certificate (for food products of animal origin, feeds, live animals, and animal byproducts) or

-Original Phytosanitary Certificates (for plant products);

-• Import Document (with Section I filled by the importer)

-Common Veterinary Entry Document for Product Entry for products accompanied by Veterinary Certificate (with Chapter I filled by the importer) or Common Entry Document (with Chapter I filled by the importer) for all other food products shipments

-Detailed Manual for filling the Common Veterinary Entry Document and Manual for filling Common Entry Document is available on the SSUFSCP website (in Ukrainian)

-- Bill of Lading (for all products).
-A Bill of Lading also serves as a transport document for food products of plant origin that do not need to be accompanied by any other certificate. - Voluntary Certificates (if available).
+- The original shipment accompanying document - The appropriate sanitary or phytosanitary certificate: - International Certificate (for raw and processed food products of animal origin, combined products, and selected products of plant origin) - Veterinary Certificate (for food products of animal origin, feeds, live animals, and animal byproducts) - Phytosanitary Certificate (original) (for plant products) - Import Document (with Section I completed by the importer) - Common Veterinary Entry Document for product entry for products accompanied by a veterinary certificate (with Chapter I completed by the importer) or Common Entry Document (with Chapter I completed by the importer) for all other food products shipments - A detailed Manual for Completing the Common Veterinary Entry Document and Manual for Completing the Common Entry Document (in Ukrainian) are available on the SSUFSCP website - Bill of Lading (for all products) - A Bill of Lading also serves as a transport document for food products of plant origin that do not need to be accompanied by any other certificate. - Voluntary Certificates (if available)

-Attention: This list does not contain documents necessary for customs clearance.
-The exporter is advised to be in touch with the importer as to the customs clearance document package.
+Attention: This list does not contain all documents necessary for customs clearance.
+The exporter is advised to be in touch with the importer regarding the customs clearance document package.
 Additional documents are likely required for customs clearance and customs valuation of imported products.
-Such documentation usually includes customs declaration, the contract, invoices, bank transfer slips, insurance slips if they reference customs value, etc. FAS Kyiv is aware of cases when importers were required to provide over a dozen auxiliary documents.
+Such documentation usually includes the customs declaration, contract, invoices, bank transfer slips, insurance slips if they reference customs value, etc. FAS/Kyiv is aware of cases when importers were required to provide over a dozen auxiliary documents.